jsf80238/utility/README.md

 # Solve wordscapes puzzles
 This is based on an app available on phones.
+It uses the American English dictionary available by default on my Kubuntu system, and you can specify whatever dictionary you like.

     usage: solve-wordscapes.py [-h] [--dictionary-file /path/to/dictionary] LETTERS PATTERN